Suvanshhh/notification-service/README.md

 ## 🧠 Assumptions Made

 * User authentication is out of scope.
-* Notification delivery is simulated (can integrate Twilio, SendGrid, etc.).
+* Notification delivery is simulated (integrated Twilio, can integrate SendGrid, etc.).
 * Retry mechanism is basic; can be extended for production.
 * Focused on backend functionality; frontend optional.